Frequently Asked Questions

 The low-residency model also makes it possible for students to function in their family and work lives, even as they commit fully to the writer’s life.
-The Ashland MFA’s body of current and past students includes a doctor, a lawyer, a psychologist, college professors, a college administrator, primary and secondary teachers, a social worker, business professionals (including one corporate marketing director), computer technicians, retired military officers and students with a wide variety of other professional and non-professional work backgrounds.
+The Ashland MFA’s body of current and past students includes doctors, lawyers, a psychologist, college professors, a college administrator, primary and secondary teachers, a social worker, business professionals, computer technicians, military officers, and students with a wide variety of other professional and non-professional work backgrounds.
 The range of work experience students bring to the program creates a fertile context for the exchange of ideas.
 Also, students in low-residency programs tend to be older than students in traditional MFA programs.
-The average student age in the Ashland MFA Program is 42.
+The average student age in the Ashland MFA Program is 40.
 As they study and develop their craft as writers, older students tend to have a greater wealth of experience for ideas that might inform the writing of a book.

 In short, students in low-residency MFA programs enjoy working with faculty as accomplished as faculty in traditional MFA programs, and they probably receive a great deal more individual attention.
 While tapping into the benefit of the low-residency mentorship model of study, low-residency MFA students do not need to relocate to enter a university, they do not need to quit their professions and they do not need to disrupt their partners and families.

 The Ashland MFA Program is also one of the few low-residency programs to work on the single annual residency model.
-There are three 14-day intensive residencies during the process of completing the two-year degree—one gateway residency, one mid-program residency (after the first year) and one exit (post-thesis) residency.
+There are three two-week intensive residencies during the process of completing the two-year degree—one gateway residency, one mid-program residency (after the first year) and one exit (post-thesis) residency.
 Again, this format accommodates very well for students with regular work lives.
 Our students can devote each year a single two-week leave from work (or vacation time) to the single, annual Ashland MFA summer residency.
-This residency format also creates more of a full-immersion experience, as it is longer than the 10-day residencies typically found in other low-residency MFA programs.
+This residency format also creates more of a full-immersion experience, as it is longer than the one-week residencies typically found in other low-residency MFA programs.
 In the Ashland Program, students sustain for a full two weeks a non-stop focus on their own writing and on the writing of others.
-(We keep a 12-hour daily schedule on residency weekdays and a half-day schedule on weekends).

-To understand the sensibilities of their mentors students should always thoroughly read the books of their faculty.
+To understand the sensibilities of their mentors students should read books by the faculty.
 They should also work with as many faculty mentors as possible and only then choose a thesis advisor.
-Students benefit from being exposed to a range of aesthetics in a range of faculty mentors.
+Students benefit from being exposed to a range faculty mentors.
 After working with multiple faculty mentors, students will be better informed in choosing thesis advisors who might provide the most useful critical feedback during the thesis semester.